nkhine/iTools-Documentation/itools/handlers.rst

 This is the programming interface provided by the database:

-.. class:: Handler
+.. class:: RWDatabase

-  .. method:: get_handler(self, reference, cls=None)
+  .. method:: get_handler(self, key, cls=None)

-        Returns the handler for the given URI reference.
-If there is not any handler at the given URI reference, raises the :exc:`LookupError` exception.
+        Returns the handler for the given key reference.
+If there is not any handler at the given key, raises the :exc:`LookupError` exception.

         By default it will figure out the best handler class to use.
 The parameter *cls* allows to explicitly choose the handler class to use.

-  .. method:: has_handler(reference)
+  .. method:: has_handler(key)

-        Returns :obj:`True` if there is a handler at the given URI reference, :obj:`False` if there is not.
+        Returns :obj:`True` if there is a handler at the given key reference, :obj:`False` if there is not.

-  .. method:: get_handler_names(reference)
+  .. method:: get_handler_names(key)

-        If the given URI reference identifies a folder (instead of a file), this method will return a list with all the names of the resources within that folder.
+        If the given key reference identifies a folder (instead of a file), this method will return a list with all the names of the resources within that folder.

-  .. method:: get_handlers(reference)
+  .. method:: get_handlers(key)

-        If the given URI reference identifies a folder, this method will return all the handlers within that folder.
+        If the given key reference identifies a folder, this method will return all the handlers within that folder.
 This method is a generator.

-  .. method:: set_handler(reference, handler)
+  .. method:: set_handler(key, handler)

-        If there is not a resource at the given URI reference, adds the given handler to it.
+        If there is not a resource at the given key reference, adds the given handler to it.

         This method is meant to be used to add new files::